frankievalentine/dotfiles/README.md

 [Fork it](https://github.com/frankievalentine/dotfiles/fork), remove what you don't use, and build on what you do use.

-## Before Installing

-If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to fork this repo.
-After that you can tweak it the way you want.

-1. Go to the [`.mac`](./scripts/mac.sh) file and adjust the system and network name to your preferred system name.

-2. Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
-Use [their search page](https://formulae.brew.sh/cask/) to check if the app you want to install is available.
-There is also some Mac App Store specific apps included in this Brewfile which require you to be signed in to an Apple Account.

-3. Go to [`.config/git/.gitconfig`](./.config/git/.gitconfig) and update your preferred git configuration.

 ## Components

 There's a few special files in the hierarchy.